-See Supported Blade Chassis Models (on page 192), Supported CIMs for Blade Chassis, and Required and Recommended Blade Chassis Configurations (on page 196) for important, additional information when configuring the blade chassis.
-See Dell Chassis Cable Lengths and Video Resolutions for information on cable lengths and video resolutions when using Dell® chassis with the KX II.
+See Supported Blade Chassis Models (on page 207), Supported CIMs for Blade Chassis (on page 207), and Required and Recommended Blade Chassis Configurations (on page 210) for important, additional information when configuring the blade chassis.
+See Dell Chassis Cable Lengths and Video Resolutions (on page 308) for information on cable lengths and video resolutions when using Dell® chassis with the KX II.